RSDO-DS3/RSDO-Text-summarization/src/graph-based/README.md

 To test the service, try sending a request with the curl command provided in the file `commands.sh`

 # Docker
-`docker build . -t graph-based -f Dockerfile`
+`docker buildx build --platform linux/amd64 . -t graph-based -f Dockerfile`

-`docker run --rm -it --name graph-based -p:8001:8001 graph-based`
+`docker run --rm --platform linux/amd64 -it --name graph-based -p:8001:8001 graph-based`